Fliplet/fliplet-cli/docs/API/components/chat.md

 # Chat JS APIs

 These public JS APIs will be automatically available in your screens once a **Chat layout** component is used.
+You can also include these by manually adding the `fliplet-chat` dependency to your app.

 ## Run a hook before the contacts are rendered